jesseopdenbrouw/riscv-rv32/README.md

 `timecmp`.
 The processor can handle up to 16 fast local interrupts.
 Reads from ROM, RAM and I/O require 2 clock cycles.
 Writes require 1 clock cycles.
-Multiplications require 3 clock cycles, divisions require 16+2 clock cycles.
+Multiplications require 3 clock cycles, divisions require 16+2 clock cycles, CSR accesses take 1 clock cycle.
 Jumps/calls/branches taken require 3 clock cycles, the processor does not implement branch prediction.
 Interrupts are direct or vectored.
+Current Coremark testbench shows a CPI of 1.53.

 Software is written in C, (C++ is supported but there are some limitations) and compiled using the RISC-V GNU C/C++